vandeseer/easytable/README.md

 *   to [Miloš Čadek](https://github.com/c4da) for implementing alignment of vertical text cells

 ## Q&A

+### Can I use the library with version PDFBox 2.x.x?

+Every version of easytable < 1.0.0 is built on PDFBox 2.x.x.

+Note that easytable 1.0.0 and below do basically only differ in the support PDFBox version, but not in their feature set.
+Only exception being the experimental support for paragraph cells which had to be dropped with the upgrade to PDFBox 3.

+Also note that easytable >= 1.0.0 is built for Java 11 and higher, whereas lower versions are using Java 8.

 ### Can I customize the drawers for my own specific needs?